-Measure tank car outage of asphalt material at its destination before any material has been removed from the tank car according to .
+Measure tank car outage of asphalt material at its destination before any material has been removed from the tank car according to Supplement 1060.

-Convert the net weight of asphalt material shipments to gallons (liters) at the specified pay temperature according to .
+Convert the net weight of asphalt material shipments to gallons (liters) at the specified pay temperature according to Supplement 1060.

-Convert the gallons (liters) at the measured temperature to gallons (liters) of asphalt material at the specified pay temperature according to .
+Convert the gallons (liters) at the measured temperature to gallons (liters) of asphalt material at the specified pay temperature according to Supplement 1060.

 M Gallon.
 One thousand gallons.